 3. The Miss One Deadline After Another Project

-When the same excuses are offered over and over and over — and behavior never changes; those excuses become mute (and a tad insulting).
+When the same excuses are offered over and over and over — and behavior never changes, those excuses become mute (and a tad insulting).

 4. The Don’t Remit Fees Due as Agreed Predicament

-5. The “Can you advise again <insert already provided information>?”
+5. The “Can you advise again [insert already provided information]?”

 Respect, Reliability and Efficiency are Primary Keys to Success

-So it’s not simply that you’re busy, or overwhelmed, or, or, or… If you want partners you need to count on, you must reflect that you can be trusted and that you respect their time.
+So it’s not simply that you’re busy, or overwhelmed, or, or, or… If you want partners you need to count on, you must reflect that you can be trusted and respect their time.

-For me, when I form what I believe will be mutually respectful business relationships and run into the issues above, besides frustrating, it’s sad.
+When I form what I believe will be mutually respectful business relationships and run into the issues above, besides frustrating, it’s sad.
 Sad because I know that they are unprepared for success and that I am unfortunately unable to take part in helping them to get there.